BiodiversityDataScienceCorp/Instructional-Pedagogy/3-2-live-coding.md

 line of code) and continuous feedback (their code either works or fails with an error message).
 It is important to keep in mind, however, that feedback is not helpful if you cannot understand it.
 Many error messages are obscure and not written with novices in mind.
-Continue to use the strategies for error framing that we learned earlier to make sure this feedback is useful to learners.
-**TODO**: could tighten up the language at the end here.
+With this in mind, if you are doing live coding and make an error, it is an especially good opportunity to explain to your students _how_ you go about addressing the error.
+It is totally OK to include Googling for the answer as on of your steps (but maybe not the _first_ step you take).

 **Exercise**: Watch this first participatory live coding demo video:
 [https://youtu.be/bXxBeNkKmJE](https://youtu.be/bXxBeNkKmJE) and this second